bxie/bxie-academic/content/project/ai/index.md

 - [CHI AI Literacy Workshop 2023](/publication/chi-ailit-2023): Workshop position paper advocating for a plurality of AI literacies.

+## Talks

+- [Kapor Center 2024](https://docs.google.com/presentation/d/1VsBqE9ve2xrOi50kClzy56atIvB2Tb6cStTRIHDFSWI/): Presented on ongoing research related to critically learning with and about AI.

 ## Funding
-This research is funded by a [seed grant](https://acceleratelearning.stanford.edu/story/generative-ai-seed-grants/) from the Stanford Accelerator for Learning and Human-Centered AI Institute (HAI).
+This research is funded by a [seed grant](https://acceleratelearning.stanford.edu/story/generative-ai-seed-grants/) from the Stanford Accelerator for Learning, Human-Centered AI Institute (HAI), and OpenAI.